textext/textext/README.md

 ### PyGTK

 After that, you have to install PyGTK.
-Depending on your Inkscape version you need to download one of the following installers **(please uninstall any previous version of PyGTK for Inkscape before)**:
+Depending on your Inkscape version you need to download one of the following installers:

  Inkscape Version (**important!**) | PyGTK Installer (SHA-256 Checksum)
 -----------------------------------|-----------------------------------